If you know nothing about SEO (search engine optimization) then this post, SEO for life coaches, may seem daunting….at first

 SEO is a very fast-moving and rapidly changing environment and the advances in AI are only making that more so.

-But the good news is that the vast majority of those changes don’t need to impact you.
-Or what you do to get found.
+But the good news is that the vast majority of those changes don’t need to impact coaches like you.

-They need to understand the tiny algorithm changes that Google make because it can be the difference in being 5th on page one to the top of page two.
+They need to understand the tiny algorithm changes that Google makes because it can be the difference between being 5th on page one to the top of page two.

 Being on page two is almost worthless for 99% of businesses, including yours.

-In traditional terms, it’s like boldfacing your company name in Yellow Pages and thinking that it can compete with a full-page color ad.
+In traditional terms, it’s like boldfacing your company name in Yellow Pages and thinking that it can compete with a full-page colour ad.